PRIYANSHUJAINJECRC/Sql_Data_WareHouse/README.md

+# 📊 Data Warehouse Project using SQL

+This project demonstrates the design and implementation of a **Data Warehouse** using SQL.
+It integrates data from multiple sources, applies **ETL (Extract, Transform, Load)** processes, and organizes it into a **Star Schema** for efficient analytics and reporting.

+---

 ### Specifications
 - **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
 - **Data Quality**: Cleanse and resolve data quality issues prior to analysis.